Good Shepherd Gallery promotes peace and affirms human dignity

 Sister Glynis Mary founded Shepherding Images Studio and Good Shepherd Gallery.
 She cut the purple ribbon of the Greater North County Chamber of Commerce and red ribbon of the City of Ferguson to commemorate the opening on November 17, 2015.

 Immediately after opening the doors to the art studio and gallery, Sister Glynis Mary began accepting invitations to participate in local business events, including Small Business Saturday and Ferguson’s annual Twilight Christmas House Tour.
 A few months after opening, on June 23, 2016, Global Sisters Report ran an article about Sr. Glynis Mary and her sacred arts enterprise.

-Sister Glynis founded Shepherding Images Studio & Good Shepherd Gallery as a sacred space that could inspire people to reflect on a larger worldview.
+Sister Glynis founded the studio and gallery as a sacred space that could inspire people to reflect on a larger worldview.
 She is no stranger to creating and exhibiting art.

 For years Sr. Glynis ran Shepherding Images, a studio and gallery in Louisville, Kentucky, before being asked by her religious community to serve as Human Resources manager at the Province Center in St. Louis.
 Sister Glynis Mary is excited and grateful to have returned to her love of ministering to others through art, reflection and interaction.